OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Water Shoes

-Columbia Drainmaker IV Water Shoe
+Columbia Drainmaker XTR Water Shoe

 PROS

-• Provide good traction on wet surfaces
+• Provides good traction on wet rocks and slippery surfaces

 CONS